-Offenders will be provided with mail service consistent with Title 15 Sections 3130 - 3165.
-Indigent Offenders shall be provided with supplies for correspondence for up to the price of twenty (20) one-ounce first class letters per month.
+Offenders will be provided with mail service.
+Indigent Offenders shall be provided with supplies for correspondence for up to the price of twenty (20) one ounce first class letters per month.
 However, no request for mailing of verified legal pleading will be denied under this provision regardless of postage limit or financial status of the offender.
 The CONTRACTOR is entitled to recoup postage fees when the Offender has sufficient funds in his account.